 On June 24, 2020 Governor Andrew M. Cuomo, partnering with Governors Murphy and Lamont, issued an executive order announcing that all visitors entering New York, New Jersey, and Connecticut from states with a higher than 10% positivity rate, or a positive test rate higher than 10 per 100,000 residents, over a seven day rolling average, will be required to self-quarantine for 14 days upon arrival, effective June 25, 2020 12:01AM.
 States that meet these metrics of high infectivity rates will be reassessed as the data changes.
 Please see the list of states currently included in this travel advisory here.

 Travel for personal reasons is no longer restricted, however if you plan on engaging in international or domestic travel (outside of New York, New Jersey, Pennsylvania, and Connecticut), you must notify your manager/supervisor.
+For further details, including PTO and quarantine guidelines related to travel, please review Mount Sinai's Travel Policy.

 Lastly, we encourage you to review our COVID-19 Travel Considerations for resources and safety advice when engaging in personal travel during this uncertain time.